 - Warranty Card

 Read More: Best Bluetooth Speakers Under $50

 Crosley C62B Shelf System:

-Crosley C62 was designed in a ready-to-go sounds-darn-good straight out-of-the-box turntable system that doesn’t break the bank.
+The Crosley C62 was designed to be a ready-to-go turntable which sounds darn good for an out-of-the-box turntable system that doesn’t break the bank.

-Crosley C62 has a whole lot of manual functioning.
+The Crosley C62 has a whole lot of manual functioning.
 You have to change the settings of the turntable manually.
-It may appear cumbersome to some users.
+This may appear cumbersome to some users.

 You first need to level the platter and then install the cartridge.
 Now set the vertical tracking force and precisely position and align the cartridge.

 Set the vertical tracking angle and set the anti-skate.
 The anti-skate dial will have numbers on it, so align it carefully.